 - A curriculum vitae (CV) or resumé;

 - A statement of purpose indicating your reasons for undertaking graduate study and your qualifications for the academic program.
-The statement of purpose should clearly describe your interest in Global Studies, especially the subfield and issues that will constitute the focus of your coursework and research.
+The statement of purpose should clearly describe your interest in Global Studies, especially the track and issues that will constitute the focus of your coursework and research.
 You should also discuss your plans for a professional or academic career and how the program in Global Studies can help you achieve these goals;

 International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.